71/Cometary/README.md

 > **Note**
 > This project is still in active development, and is *extremely* unstable.
 Please proceed with caution.

-> **Note**
-> Currently, no NuGet package is published.
-I hope to release most of them by the end of August.
-> In any case, the [Analyzer][Analyzer], [Core][Core] and [Metaprogramming][Metaprogramming] packages should be released and fully working before the 10th of August.
-> In the meantime, you can check out the [v0.1](https://github.com/6A/Cometary/milestone/1) milestone for updates on the development of the project.

 # Get started
 Cometary requires two core components to work normally:
 - The [Analyzer][Analyzer], required to extend the Roslyn build process.